top of page

 Problem

-When connecting to Fiverr website, there is no separation between the two types of users (Buyer & Seller) and it is easy to get lost between the countless services offered on the site.
+When connecting to the Fiverr website, there is no separation between the two types of users (Buyers and Sellers), and it is easy to get lost among the countless services offered on the site.

 This is how I think it should look like: